 Philosophy and Therapeutic Approach

 There is hope!
-Although the path to growth and healing may seem and feel like an unsurmountable challenge at times, growth and healing are possible.
-Quite often, the path to healing will not look like or unfold the way we want or expect.
-Many times, though, God uses other people in our lives, such as counselors, to help us along our journey.
+Although the path may seem like a challenge, growth and healing are possible.
+Quite often, the path to healing will not unfold the way we want (or expect).
+Many times, God uses other people in our lives, such as counselors, to help us along our journey.
 Growth and healing also take time.
 Even though we desperately desire instant relief, often it is a process.
 One step at a time.
 I honor and cherish this process with you because this is where the good stuff happens.
 The gifts of learning, insight, and reconciliation happen here.
 And they can be life-changing.

-One of my foundational beliefs is that many of our wounds happen within relationship and in response to that, true, lasting healing also happens within relationship.
-We were made and wired for connection with others and with God.
-Therefore, it makes sense that we desire healthy relationships and connections on such a deep level.
-It is the way we were designed.
-The counseling relationship provides the safe space and opportunity to learn, build, and foster healthy connections and relationships with ourselves, others, and God.
+One of my foundational beliefs is that many of our wounds happen within a relationship–and in response to that, true, lasting healing also happens within relationship.
+We were wired for connection.
+It makes sense that we deeply desire healthy relationships.
+It’s the way we were designed!
+The counseling relationship provides a safe space and opportunity to experience, learn, build, and foster healthy connections and relationships with ourselves, others, and God.

 Expectations of Therapy

 I am a relational being.
-My strongest desire is to truly and deeply connect with others and offer my real, genuine and authentic self to each and every relationship.
-This is not only how I engage with clients, but who I am as a person.
+My strongest desire is to deeply and meaningfully connect with you and offer my real, genuine, and authentic self to the counseling relationship.
 I am attentive, aware, and I love to listen.
-When working with clients, I offer support, compassion, respect, thoughtfulness, encouragement, trustworthiness, as well as my full attention and presence.
+I offer support, compassion, respect, thoughtfulness, encouragement, trustworthiness, and my full attention and presence.
 It is one of my strongest desires for you to feel safe and understood in the therapeutic experience.
-I consider it a great honor to connect with others in their pain and vulnerability, as they share their own personal hurts and struggles.
+I consider it a great honor to connect and be with you in your pain and vulnerability, as you share and work through your own personal experiences, hurts, and struggles.